andrewcooke/simple-enum/README.md

 to evaluate expressions - but a simple list of names does not require any evaluation.

+Most of my Python programming (which I admit may be influenced by functional languages) uses common, standard data structures.
+An enumeration - an immutable set of names, with an optional associated set of values - does not require anything beyond that.
+So "what is a good design?" reduces to "how best can I fit enumerations into existing structures?"
+A little consideration gives two ways to associate names and values: in a dictionary, or as pairs.
+A little more consideration shows the two can be combined succinctly.
+Hence the design.

 ### Things You Can Do With The Simpler Enum (That You Can't Do With The Standard Enum)

 Have a simple list of names in "class" form: